Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-installation.md

 **Optional:** Set Delegation Approver

 Operators have the option to set [delegationApprover](https://github.com/Layr-Labs/eigenlayer-contracts/blob/dev/src/contracts/interfaces/IDelegationManager.sol#L30) when they register.
 This is address is used to approve delegation requests from stakers.
 The `delegationApprover` address will be required sign and approve new delegation from Stakers to this Operator.
 Otherwise, the `delegationApprover` will not be used if the default value is left as `0x000..`.
+Please see [delegationApprover Design Patterns](#delegationapprover-design-patterns) below for more detail.

-#### Registration Command
+**Step 5:** Registration Command

 This is the command you can use to register your operator.

-> _Note: ECDSA key is required for operator registration.
-You may choose to either_ [_create_](https://github.com/Layr-Labs/eigenlayer-cli/blob/master/README.md#create-keys) _your own set of keys using the EigenLayer CLI (recommended for first time users) or_ [_import_](https://github.com/Layr-Labs/eigenlayer-cli/blob/master/README.md#import-keys) _your existing keys (recommended for advanced users who already have keys created) as outlined in the previous section._

 ```
 eigenlayer operator register operator.yaml
 ```

+> _Note: ECDSA key is required for operator registration.
+You may choose to either_ [_create_](https://github.com/Layr-Labs/eigenlayer-cli/blob/master/README.md#create-keys) _your own set of keys using the EigenLayer CLI (recommended for first time users) or_ [_import_](https://github.com/Layr-Labs/eigenlayer-cli/blob/master/README.md#import-keys) _your existing keys (recommended for advanced users who already have keys created) as outlined in the previous section._

 ---

-### Checking Status of Registration
+## Checking Status of Registration

 This is the command you can use to inquire about the registration status of your operator.